Ideas & Inspiration

-- Flat surface for folding and ironing: Not every laundry room will have a space to add a folding table, but if you can squeeze one in, it will immediately become some of the most valuable space in your laundry room.
-In addition to being perfect for folding and sorting, it also comes in handy if you have need to lay something flat to dry, or even just rest a pile of dirty clothes before it goes into the wash.
-You can also use a wall-mounted ironing board or folding table that folds out from the wall, or utilize a laundry sorter that has a folding table on top.
+- Flat surface for folding and ironing: Not every laundry room will have a space to add a folding table, but if you can squeeze one in, you’ll create valuable space in your laundry room.
+In addition to being perfect for folding and sorting, it also comes in handy if you need to lay something flat to dry or just need to rest a pile of dirty clothes before it goes into the wash.
+Try using a laundry sorter that has a folding table on top.

 - Step stools: Keep a step stool close by for reaching all your vertical storage.
 Find a step stool that folds and can fit easily between your washer and dryer for quick access.

 - Miscellaneous container: Make sure at least one container serves a “junk drawer” of sorts to collect lonely socks, clothespins or buttons.
 Store an index card in there with stain removal tips for quick reference.

 Use a mix of these laundry room storage ideas to improve your laundry space.
 A combination of shelving, cabinets, hangers and containers can open up your laundry room and keep your supplies tidy.
 Find the types of laundry storage you want fast and easily with The Home Depot Mobile App.
 Snap a picture of an item you like, and we'll show you similar products.